 Fluctuating Finite Element Analysis is a new molecular modelling algorithm, designed to support systems that are larger and more complex than those modelled by atomistic molecular dynamics.
 Instead of modelling biological systems as a collection of connected atoms, it models them as 3D volumes comprised of tetrahedrons.
 Unlike previous coarse-grained models, the models FFEA generates are visco-elastic continuum solids.
 Unlike other applications of Finite Element Analysis, these systems are subject to thermal fluctuations.

 This technique has the potential to model large, complex systems, made of many molecules, and complex processes at the frontiers of molecular biology.
 As it does not not require an atomistic level of detail, it can also be used to simulate biological molecules that cannot be imaged using X-ray crystallography.

-- Protein interactions:
+- Protein-protein interactions:

 - Kinetic state changes can be simulated together with the continuum model to account for conformational changes and binding events.

 - Conversion tools for EM density data and atomistic structures into FFEA simulations.

 - A plugin for PyMOL, allowing the visualisation of FFEA systems and trajectories.

 - Initialisation and analysis tools available on the command line and under a Python API.

 - KOBRA model for slender biological objects such as coiled-coils